Guexit/Guexit.ImageGeneration/README.md

 ### Setup

-1. Install [Python](https://www.python.org/downloads/) (look for 3.11 version) if you haven't already.
+1. Install [Python](https://www.python.org/downloads/) (look for 3.10 version) if you haven't already.
+You can also install [Pyenv](https://github.com/pyenv/pyenv) to manage your Python versions.

 2. Install Poetry from [here](https://python-poetry.org/docs/#installation).